quasar-finance/quasar/demos/intergamm-osmosis/README.md

 interchain_account_address: osmo1hphwfu3yjf82z8xpcl6e05gzkjwjmu8ts2m97mdk62feuqm77f2skm6qcy
 ```

+Note that it might take a few seconds for the transaction on osmosis to be committed.

 ## Fund interchain account

 Let's fund the newly registered ICA with the necessary balances to be able to create a pool later on.